 Community support has kept the whole team going.
 “In all my years with the NHS, I’ve never seen such an outpouring of public kindness,” says Geoff.
 “It’s come to us in drinks and snacks, home-made cakes, ice-lollies, radios for patients, shower gels, cards and letters and in lots of small ways that mean so much.
 At times, we feel completely humbled by it all.”

-Gifts of cold drinks have been particularly welcome.
+Gifts of cold drinks were particularly welcome.
 “Wearing PPE for hours at a time, plus a mask, gloves and a face mask means layer upon layer of plastic,” says Geoff.
-“On the unit we can’t have fans for coronavirus patients – many of whom have high temperatures – and the machines generate heat.
-We can only take short breaks and can’t go back and forth to the canteen, because of the infection risks, so we get very dehydrated very quickly.
-Being able to get a cold drink out of the fridge when you really need it is a huge plus.”
+“On the unit we couldn’t have fans for coronavirus patients – many of whom had high temperatures – and the machines generate heat.
+We could only take short breaks and couldn’t go back and forth to the canteen, because of the infection risks, so we got very dehydrated very quickly.
+Being able to get a cold drink out of the fridge when we really needed it was a huge plus.”

-The risk to the nursing staff has been real.
-“A third of ICU staff have been off sick with the virus,” says Geoff.
+The risk to the nursing staff was been real.
+“A third of ICU staff were off sick with the virus,” says Geoff.
 “None of us thankfully needed hospital care.
 Some of the staff have been in temporary accommodation since lockdown away from their families to protect them against risk.
 We are well aware that we’re on the front line.”

 “They’re someone’s mother, sister, father or brother.
 In the absence of family visits, they become much more to us than patients.
-I regularly remind myself that people simply don’t care what you know as a doctor, unless they know that you care.”
+People don’t care what you know as a doctor, unless they know that you care.”

 So, what will life be like when coronavirus becomes history?
 “I hope that all the goodwill that has been shown to the NHS and the recognition of what we’ve achieved and the huge sacrifices that have been made don’t get forgotten,” says Geoff.
 “There is only so long that people will wait for appointments and operations that have been put on hold before getting frustrated by a public health service that will be playing catch-up for some time.”